holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 fetchHotelPhotos(hotelId, dbClient, collectionName);
 ```

 No, rather not.
-Ideally it would look like this:
+Ideally this is what we would like to have:

 ```javascript
 fetchHotelPhotos(hotelId);